jlder/SLM-recorder/docs/04_lightweight_software_coding_standard.md

 - State-machine behavior should be explicit and easy to review.
 - Deep helper chains should be avoided unless they reduce duplication or centralize an important rule.
-- Helpers should represent a clear concept, such as state ownership, error classification, path normalization, or repeated validation.
+- Helpers should represent a clear concept, such as state ownership, error classification, path normalization, repeated validation, or a scoped cleanup rule.
+- A helper that only forwards to one other function or returns one other function value should normally be removed unless it protects an ownership boundary, hides a platform dependency, or documents an intentional policy.
-- Disabled legacy code should not remain in source files as `#if 0` blocks.
-Historical code belongs in version control history, not in the active baseline.
+- Disabled obsolete code should not remain in source files as `#if 0` blocks.
+Superseded code belongs in version control history, not in the active baseline.

 ## 11. Comment Rules